 Addiction was not part of your plan.
-Then at some point, your recreational use of drugs and alcohol became a substance abuse problem.
+Prescription medications and recreational drug use alike can contribute to drug and alcohol dependency.
 But there is hope.
 By combining multiple addiction treatment therapies, you can get your life back.
 Therapy is a vital component of any high-quality addiction treatment program.
 Without the help of behavioral and complementary therapies, your chances of a full recovery are much smaller.
 Addiction is fueled by habit and psychological factors, so you will need guidance to develop new, healthier ways of thinking and behaving.
 Cognitive-behavioral therapy (CBT) is a popular therapy modality used in many addictions treatment programs since it addresses the distorted thought patterns that make it challenging to maintain sobriety.

 At Georgia Addiction Treatment Center, we incorporate our wide array of addiction therapy programs into your customized treatment plan.
 In doing so, we provide a unique combination of evidence-based treatment and a holistic approach to recovery.
 The former focuses on treating the addiction by providing you with the tools you need to overcome withdrawal, cravings, and triggers.
 The latter heals your mind and body as a whole to ensure that your recovery is a success.
 For comprehensive addiction treatment, call us today at 833.641.0661.